Categories

 The project

-The seller’s experience in Tradeshift was lacking some starting point, something that is a standard in similar web platforms.
-Our sellers needed a dashboard where they could easily get started and familiarized with the platform, have easy access to the most relevant information in their accounts, trigger key actions and find themselves around.
+The seller’s experience in Tradeshift lacked a starting point, something that is a standard in similar web platforms.
+Our sellers needed a dashboard where they could easily get started, familiarize themselves with the platform, have clear access to the most relevant information in their accounts, trigger key actions, and find themselves around.

 My role

-As the UX/UI Designer, I was responsible for defining the user segments that this dashboard was going to be introduced to, understanding their user-journeys and each segment’s specific needs, building the journey maps, prioritize feature releases with the PM, testing prototypes with users, building the final layouts and syncing with frontend developers to get the designs developed as defined.
+As the UX/UI Designer, I was responsible for defining the user segments that this dashboard was going to be introduced to, understanding their user journeys and each segment’s specific needs, building the journey maps, prioritizing feature releases with the PM, testing prototypes with users, and building the final layouts and syncing with frontend developers to get the designs developed as defined.

 Duration